webroo/dummy-json/README.md

 ]
 ```

-You can use this in conjunction with the [Add](#add) helper and [subexpression syntax](http://handlebarsjs.com/expressions.html#subexpressions) to create indexes that start at higher values, for example:
+You can use this in conjunction with the [Add](#add) helper and [subexpression syntax](http://handlebarsjs.com/expressions.html#subexpressions) to create indexes that start at higher values:

 ```js
 // Increment the image index by 10 each time, starting at 1000